Book to Morse Code Translator

 Turn books, chapters, and long text into Morse practice files

 Use this page when a normal translator is too small for the job.
-It is meant for readable source text, longer listening practice, and local audio or video export.
+It is meant for readable source text, longer listening practice, local MP3 download, and live visual playback.

 What this tool does

-Convert long-form source text into Morse code audio or video.
+Convert long-form source text into Morse code audio and live visual playback.
 It is built for chapters, public-domain books, notes, lesson material, and passages that are too long for a normal translator.

 Who it helps